-- Weight and dietary habits: Obesity is a cause of shorter lifespans for rats, so overfeeding and lack of exercise can make them die sooner.
+Obesity can be a cause of shorter lifespans for pet rats, so overfeeding and lack of exercise can make them die sooner.

-- Illness: Like all pets, rats can fall victim to a number of diseases that can shorten their lifespan significantly.
+Like all pets, rats can fall victim to several diseases that can shorten their lifespan significantly.

 Can You Extend Your Pet Rat’s Lifespan?

 By taking proper care of your rat, you can help it live a healthy, slightly longer life.
 That doesn’t mean that a good diet will allow your pet rats to live for five years, but proper care can keep your rat from dying prematurely.

 By sticking to the following tips, you can help extend the life of your beloved pet rat.